r0r0x-xx/AeroSpace-Cybersecurity/README.md

     - A high inclination angle makes these orbits ideal for providing coverage in high-latitude or polar regions.
     - Increased exposure to space radiation at apogee necessitates robust systems to protect electronic components.
 - **key functions:**
-    - Polar Monitoring: This is utilized by meteorological and scientific satellites that observe polar regions.
+    - Polar monitoring: This is utilized by meteorological and scientific satellites that observe polar regions.
-    - Space Telescopes: Certain high Earth orbit telescopes benefit from the long duration of apogee, allowing for continuous observations.
+    - Space telescopes: Certain high Earth orbit telescopes benefit from the long duration of apogee, allowing for continuous observations.
-    - Military Communication: This offers stable communication services in regions that are geographically inaccessible to low Earth orbit (LEO) or geostationary (GEO) satellites.
+    - Military communication: This offers stable communication services in regions that are geographically inaccessible to low Earth orbit (LEO) or geostationary (GEO) satellites.
 - **Limitations in this orbit**:
     - Complex trajectory requires precise control for orbital stability.
     - Increased exposure risk to charged particles from the Van Allen Belt.

 ## Types of satellites, categories, and services

 This overview outlines the main types of satellites, highlighting their functions, purposes, and examples.
 Satellites are categorized based on their specific applications and the services they provide to industries, governments, and everyday users.

 **Communication satellites:**

-- Objective and application:
+- Objectives of these satellites:
     - They facilitate the transmission of data, television, telephony, and high-speed internet access.
     - Intercontinental links that reduce the need for terrestrial infrastructure, essential in remote regions or with little terrestrial connectivity.
 - Highlighted examples: